stranth/Atmos-Sulfur/README.md

 ###
 - Add Nutri-MAX Reagent
   - 1u Ammonium Nitrate + 2u Potassium Nitrate + 2u Phosphorus -> 5u Nutri-MAX
   - A potent industrial fertilizer that gives plants a ton of nutrient, too much will damage the plant to simulate fertilzer burn.
 (Funny that this is a more accurate rep of a fertilizer, do this in real life but use 4x phosphorus as phosphate rock for a (69-66-88) NPK fertilizer.)
+(Frozen?)
 ###
 - Change Bee bee-haviour.
 Aha.
   - Make bees seek out sources of pollen randomly.